 Why it happens: Painful, tender breasts are associated with hormonal changes – which is why you may have experienced the same problem shortly before your periods, too.
 These changes can also cause fluctuations in breast size.

 What next?
 Aside from eating well and taking regular exercise, it could well pay to go for a proper bra fitting.
 Most large department stores and specialist shops offer a free service.
-More than 70 per cent of women are wearing the wrong bra size – so no wonder so many of us are feeling uncomfortable.
+Around 80 per cent of women are wearing the wrong bra size – so no wonder so many of us are feeling uncomfortable.

 Why it happens: Lack of oestrogen causes the vaginal tissues to become thinner and less elastic.
 More than half of us experience the problem to some degree immediately after the menopause.